Escape from the Planet of the Apes poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to The Commission decides to release Cornelius and Zira into society as celebrities rather than specimens.
 The apes actively choose to embrace human culture and share their knowledge, crossing into a new world of freedom and fame., moving from reaction to action.

 At 50 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Zira reveals under truth serum that she dissected humans in the future, and that humans will become enslaved by apes.
+Of particular interest, this crucial beat Zira reveals under truth serum that she dissected humans in the future, and that humans will become enslaved by apes.
 Dr. Hasslein learns Zira is pregnant.
 The false victory of acceptance collapses; fear takes hold.
 Stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (74% through) represents the emotional nadir.
 Here, Armando the circus owner is shot helping the apes escape.
 A literal death of the mentor figure who offered sanctuary.
-The apes' last protector falls, and they are truly alone with their baby., reveals the protagonist at their lowest point.
+The apes' last protector falls, and they are truly alone with their baby., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 78 minutes initiates the final act resolution at 80% of the runtime.
 Cornered at the shipyard, Cornelius chooses to fight back rather than surrender.
 He accepts that violence is the only response left.
 The synthesis of his intelligence with primal survival instinct.
 Act Three begins., demonstrating the transformation achieved throughout the journey.